Why Insurance Companies Exit State Markets

 Step 1: Gather Your Policy Details Pull together your current declarations page, coverage limits, deductibles, and driving history.
 This speeds up the quoting process significantly.

 Step 2: Shop 3–5 Carriers Immediately Don't rely on a single quote.
-In a tight insurance market, rates vary dramatically between carriers.
+In a tight insurance market, rates vary dramatically between carriers — national full-coverage averages for 2026 range from $1,452/year (Nationwide) to $3,066/year (Allstate), illustrating just how wide the spread can be.
 Use online comparison tools and reach out to independent agents who can access multiple non-standard and regional carriers you may not find on your own.
+Learn more about high-risk car insurance options if standard carriers turn you down.

 Step 4: Don't Drop Below Adequate Coverage One of the most common and costly mistakes drivers make in a hard market is stripping their policy down to state minimums just to afford premiums.
-This often leaves you dangerously underinsured in the event of a serious accident.
+Review your full coverage needs before cutting — you could be left dangerously underinsured in the event of a serious accident.
+If budget is a concern, explore whether your state offers a low-cost auto insurance program for income-eligible drivers as a smarter alternative to going bare.

 Step 5: Lock In the New Policy Before Canceling the Old One Always have your new coverage active before your old policy expires.
 This preserves your continuous coverage history, which directly impacts your rates with the new insurer.
-Learn more about how to switch car insurance companies without creating a gap.
+Understand why insurers cancel policies so you don't accidentally create a gap.

 The Assigned Risk Pool: Your Last Resort

-If you've been rejected by multiple private insurers, every U.S. state operates an assigned risk pool (also called a residual market or AIPSO program).
+If you've been rejected by multiple private insurers, every U.S. state operates an assigned risk pool (also called a residual market).
 This state-supervised program requires all licensed insurers to accept a share of high-risk drivers based on their market share.

 Will My Rates Go Up?